Clean your septic tank to keep your system up and running.

 If you need septic cleaning done at your home or business in Plant City, Florida, contact us at Averett Septic Tank Co Inc. Our septic experts will pump out your tank and will inspect your entire septic system to make sure that there are not any problems or damage.
 Don’t put off septic cleaning — call us today!

-At Averett Septic Tank Co Inc., we offer septic cleaning services in Lakeland, Winter Haven, Auburndale, Bartow, Polk City, Plant City, Haines City, Mulberry, Polk County, and Eastern Hillsborough County, Florida.
+At Averett Septic Tank Co Inc., we offer septic cleaning services in Lakeland, Winter Haven, Auburndale, Bartow, Polk City, Plant City, Haines City, Mulberry, Dundee, Lake Wales, Highland City, and Sebring, Florida, as well as throughout Polk County and Eastern Hillsborough County.